kenzonobre/Evolutionary-fish/README.md

 ## Description

 The goal of this project was to evolve species of fish in a hostile environment consisting of sharks.
-In order accomplish this evolution, it was developed an evolutionary algorithm that prioritizes the number of living individuals in each group of fish.
+In order to accomplish this evolution, it was developed an evolutionary algorithm that prioritizes the number of living individuals in each group of fish.

 ## Boids